saqsham/saqsham/README.md

 </p>
 <p align="left">
     <ul>
-        🎓 A final year CSE student at VIT.
+        🎓 Currently working at GreedyGame Media Pvt.
+Ltd. as a Backend Engineer.
     <br>
         🌱 I'm decent at learning new and better things, and I try my best to not procrastinate.
     <br>